A woman is accused of attempting to drown a 3-year-old Muslim child in possible hate crime incident - KESQ

 “We are American citizens, originally from Palestine, and I don’t know where to go to feel safe with my kids,” the council quoted the mother, identified only as Mrs. H, as saying.
 “My country is facing a war, and we are facing that hate here.
 My daughter is traumatized; whenever I open the apartment door, she runs away and hides, telling me she is afraid the lady will come and immerse her head in the water again.”

-The Euless Police Department confirmed to CNN Wolf posted bail out of Tarrant County Jail.
+The Euless Police Department confirmed to CNN that Wolf posted bail out of Tarrant County Jail.

 “The bond for the Attempted Capital Murder charge was $25,000.
-The bond for the Injury to a Child charge was $15,000,” Captain Brenda Alvarado told CNN.
+The bond for the Injury to a Child charge was $15,000,” Capt.
+Brenda Alvarado told CNN.

 “We ask for a hate-crime probe, a higher bail bond, and an open conversation with officials to address this alarming increase in Islamophobia, anti-Arab, and anti-Palestinian sentiment,” Shaimaa Zayan, the council’s Austin operations manager, said in a statement.